 I knew that going cold turkey was not going to be the best thing to do.
 I had dark brown hair and, from what I could see, my roots were pretty white.
 I decided that bleaching was going to be an easier transition, and I also wanted to maintain my long hair — a couple of inches below my shoulders.
 I researched a lot about bleaching hair at home, but decided to go to a professional, instead.

 When I told my stylist what I wanted to do, her face was a bit skeptic, but, at the same time, she was challenged by the task.
 She started the process: After a couple of hours, she washed my hair, and it was orange; after another bleaching, a couple of hours later, my hair was light yellow but completely damaged; it started to break and had a gummy texture—she then told me she had to cut it.
 I knew that was a possibility, so she cut my hair in a bob and used purple shampoo to tone it and told me that I should not wash my hair for a week and return for another bleach.
-After a horrible week of not washing my hair, not recognizing myself in the mirror, she did another round of bleach and I then had gray hair.
+After a horrible week of not washing my hair, not recognizing myself in the mirror, she did another round of bleach resulted in immediate transitioning to gray hair.

 Growing My Silver Hair

 That was my last dye job, well at least my last permanent dye.
 The gray faded in a week and I was left with light yellow hair, which I would tone by myself.
 I had done some online research and found that you can tone your hair only shampoo made for silver hair.
 I bought Shimmer Lights from Clairol.
 According to the bottle’s directions, you just have to dampen your hair and put some purple shampoo in.
 Then, you leave it in your hair for five minutes, as if it was hair dye, and then wash it off, which then leaves my hair a grayish color.
 If you want to try it, just be careful with how long you leave the Shimmer Lights shampoo in your hair because it can turn your locks purple.